 The scent of the dried tea is pleasant.
 Actually, the way I’m about to describe it is kind of odd.
 But, believe me, pleasant none-the-less.
 It smells like a combination of dried catnip and red fruit roll-ups, folks.
 It’s earthy, but the raspberries lend a certain sweetness to the scent.

 The Oolong flavor was good.
 I think my taste buds appreciated the quality of this Oolong tea more than the bagged tea that I had tried a few years prior.
-Initially, I couldn’t taste the raspberries, they did create a pleasant aftertaste though–sweet and slightly tart, just like a raspberry should taste!
+Initially, I couldn’t taste the raspberries, but they did create a pleasant aftertaste though–sweet and slightly tart, just like a raspberry should taste!

 Bottom Line: I received this as a Christmas present from my father.
 Of all the teas he gave to me, this was the one I was most hesitant to try, so naturally I tried it first.
 I’m glad I did!
 Would I purchase this tea in the future?
 Yea, probably.
 But, more importantly, it opened my eyes that Oolong could actually taste good.
 Better than good!
 I’m more inclined to try out other Oolong teas in the future.